 Nearby, Santa Monica Bike Center offers 350 secure bicycle parking spaces, bike rental, repair, and 2 hours free valet bike parking.
 You'll also find a variety of guided bike tours.

 Surfing and SUP! (stand up paddle boarding) are two popular Santa Monica water sports.
 There are several good spots and plenty of lessons that offer beginners and introduction to surfing in Southern California.
 See City of Santa Monica authorized surf instructors.

-Santa Monica beach volleyball is a popular sport here.
+Beach volleyball is a popular sport here in Santa Monica.
 Volleyball courts to the sand are found both north and south of the Pier, and are available on a first-come, first-serve basis.

 South of the Pier, you'll find the Original Muscle Beach (featuring gymnastics equipment), that was popular during the 1930s, 40s, and 50s among muscle mean and preening bathing beauties.